 There are high chances that most of the TV products available in the market might be deploying the feature of FCC as per the annex of ETSI TS 102 034 V1.5.2, however, this cannot be said for sure.
-Therefore, the owner of such patents will have to do a thorough research before going to the market asking for the royalty.
+Therefore, the owner of such patents will have to do thorough research before going to the infringer asking for the royalty.

-From the above examples, it could be seen that different patents, which seem to have a good overlap and appear essential to the standard, can actually have very different worth.
+From the above examples, it can be seen that different patents, which seem to have a good overlap and appear essential to the standard, could actually have very different worth.
 Just showing overlap with the standard is not enough to prove that the patent is a high-value patent.

-Next time you’re evaluating a patent which seems essential to a standard, try to figure whether the feature which has been claimed by the patent is actually being implemented in the market; and value the patent accordingly.
+Next time you’re evaluating a patent which seems essential to a standard, try to figure whether the feature which has been claimed by the patent is actually being implemented in the products; and evaluate the patent accordingly.